truenas/middleware/docs/userguide/index.rst

 To configure any FTP scenario to use encrypted connections:

-#.  **Enable TLS** in Services → FTP.
-Check the box
+#.  **Enable TLS** in S:menuselection:`Services --> FTP`.
+Check the box "Enable TLS".
+Once you press "OK", a certificate and key will automatically be
-    *Enable TLS*.
-Once you press OK, a certificate and key will automatically be generated for you and proftpd will restart and be configured to use that certificate.
-If you prefer to use your own certificate, delete the automatically generated one that appears in the *Certificate and private key field* and paste in your own certificate and key.
+    generated for you and **proftpd** will restart and be configured to use that certificate.
+If you prefer to use your own certificate, delete the automatically generated one that appears in the "Certificate and private key" field and paste in your own certificate and key.

 #.  **Specify secure FTP when accessing the FreeNAS® system.** For example, in Filezilla input
     *ftps://IP_address* (for an implicit connection) or